The horror of losing all your blog content is real.

 A Quick Warning About Free Backup Plugins

-Unlike premium plugins, you won’t get almost any support from the authors of free backup plugins.
+Unlike premium plugins, you most likely won’t get any support with free backup plugins.

 If something goes wrong, you will have to get it fixed yourself.

-On the other hand, Premium Plugins like VaultPress and BackupBuddy take steps to ensure your backups are complete and secure.
+On the other hand, premium plugins like VaultPress and WPvivid take steps to ensure your backups are complete and secure.

-And if anything goes wrong, their support team will guide you through fixing any problems you might be having.
+And if anything goes wrong, their support team will help you resolve any problem you might have.

 Most free backup plugins are awesome and get the job done.
-But with free plugins, you should take extra care of the backups.
+However, you should be extra cautious when creating backups.